-The dedicated shellfish samples available for this shellfish area were found to be compliant with shellfish mandatory and guideline values outlined in Annex I of the Shellfish Waters Directive (2006/113/EC) and Schedule 2 and 4 of the Quality of Shellfish Waters Regulations (S.I.
+The dedicated shellfish samples available for this shellfish area were found to be compliant with shellfish guideline and mandatory values outlined in Annex I of the Shellfish Waters Directive (2006/113/EC) and Schedules 2 and 4 of the Quality of Shellfish Waters Regulations (S.I.
 No. 268 of 2006) (Table 1).
-Ongoing shellfish monitoring will strengthen the assessment of compliance status at this shellfish area.
+Ongoing shellfish monitoring will strengthen the assessment of compliance status at this shellfish area

-The results of the WFD monitoring programme does not indicate any water quality issues within the shellfish area or in the waters discharging in the vicinity of this shellfish area.
+The results of the WFD monitoring programme indicate that there are some water quality issues in some of the waters discharging in the vicinity of this shellfish area.

-The shellfish flesh classification monitoring indicates low levels of faecal contamination in this shellfish area but the area is in compliance with the shellfish guideline value for faecal coliforms as indicated above.
+The shellfish flesh classification monitoring indicates low levels of faecal contamination in this shellfish area.
+However, the shellfish area is compliant with the guideline value for faecal coliforms.